 The Quiz is based on the PCL-5 (PTSD Checklist-5), a self-report questionnaire developed by PTSD researchers to measure symptoms of PTSD.
 Clinicians and professionals use the PCL-5 to screen individuals for PTSD and to monitor symptom change throughout treatment.
 While a PTSD diagnosis can only be made by a licensed professional, the Quiz can help you track your own symptoms and progress.

 2. Write about your trauma for 30 minutes

 In each session, Detrauma will guide you through a 30-minute writing exercise, which you will do with pen and paper in a quiet space without distractions.
 In each exercise, you will recall a single traumatic memory and write about it, in detail.
 Grammar and spelling aren’t important.

 The writing exercises are based upon Written Exposure Therapy, which was developed by scientists at the National Center for PTSD as a trauma-focused alternative to talk therapy.
 Clinical research has shown WET to be as effective as Cognitive Processing Therapy (CPT).

 3. Track your progress

 Following each of Detrauma’s five writing sessions, you will receive a personalized report to track your progress.
-The dashboard’s graphs and charts show you how your symptoms have improved since you started your Detrauma journey.
+The dashboard’s graphs and charts show you how your symptoms have changed since you started your Detrauma journey.
 We’ll give you customized tips to improve the effectiveness of each writing exercises to maximize your symptom relief.

 You can decide to complete the five writing exercises in five days or five weeks.
-The important thing is to commit to a regular daily or weekly writing time in your schedule and follow through.
+The important thing is to commit to a regular writing time in your schedule and follow through.
 Research shows that most people who fully engage in the writing sessions see their PTSD symptoms decrease significantly.
 Many WET participants no longer meet the diagnostic criteria for PTSD after just five writing sessions.